DoD-Platform-One/Gatekeeper/docs/README.md

 * Constraints represent the instantiation of the ConstraintTemplates.
 They inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.

-A Sammple constraint which instantiates the ConstraintTemplate "k8srequiredlabels" is shown below.
+A sample constraint which instantiates the ConstraintTemplate "k8srequiredlabels" is shown below.

 <details>
     <summary>Sample Constraint</summary>